hnngo/BC-CAHS/README.md

 </a>
 </div>

 No data has been inputted yet.
 The Frontend code can be found here --> client\src\app\pages\Home\Sample.
-Let's start be logging some data.
+Let's start logging in some data.
 Our submission form, and all provided fields, are based upon the specifications of the BC CAHS.

 <div align=center>
 <a>